T47 (classification): Performance and rules

 People in this class are not required to use a starting block.
-They have an option to start from a standing position, a crouch or a 3-point stance.
+They can start from a standing position, a crouch, or a 3-point stance.
 In relay events involving T40s classes, no baton is used.
 Instead, a handoff takes place via touch in the exchange zone.
 People with arm amputations in this class can have elevated padded blocks to place their stumps on for the start of the race.
 These blocks need to be in a neutral color or a color similar to that of the track, and they must be placed entirely behind the starting line.
 Their location needs to be such that they do not interfere with the start of any other athlete.

-In field events for this class, athletes are not required to wear a prosthetic.
-In jumping events, athletes have 60 seconds during which they must complete their jump.
+Athletes are not required to wear prosthetics for this class during field events.
+In jumping events, athletes have 60 seconds to complete their jump.
 During this time, they can adjust their prosthetic.
-If during a jump the athlete's prosthesis falls off and lands closer to the takeoff board than the athlete, the mark is taken where the prosthesis landed.
-If prosthesis falls off outside the landing zone nearer the board than where athlete landed, the jump counts as a foul.
+If, during a jump, the athlete's prosthesis falls off and lands closer to the takeoff board than the athlete, the mark is taken where the prosthesis landed.
+If the prosthesis falls off outside the landing zone nearer the board than where the athlete landed, the jump counts as a foul.

 Events

 History

-The classification was created by the International Paralympic Committee (IPC) and has roots in a 2003 attempt to address "the overall objective to support and co-ordinate the ongoing development of accurate, reliable, consistent and credible sport focused classification systems and their implementation."
+The classification was created by the International Paralympic Committee (IPC) and had roots in a 2003 attempt to address "the overall objective to support and coordinate the ongoing development of accurate, reliable, consistent and credible sport-focused classification systems and their implementation."
 T47 was created in 2013 as an additional classification to the T45 and T46 classifications for competitors whose primary impairments are in the upper limbs.